- 1 Introduction

 How Xu came up with the idea

 In an interview, Xu gave a clear picture of how Phoenix’s whole idea came to pass.
 He said that in 2008 he was commissioned to create a permanent sculpture.
 This sculpture would be a formal atrium of the World Finance Centre in Beijing as designed by Cesar Pelli.
 Xu went to the construction site and was shocked by the kind of labor and the working conditions.
 This made him extremely uneasy.
-He was struck by the reality of the great high rises built for the rich and how the lower and middle class made them.
+He was struck by the reality of the impressive high rises built for the rich and how the lower and middle class made them.

 Now Xu got the idea to use the debris and the dirt to make something that would merge the good and the bad, the rich and the poor.
-Phoenix was the response for the unseen labor and harsh working conditions, which he thought was typified in the flawed edges of the sculptures’ forms.
+Phoenix was the response to the unseen labor and harsh working conditions, which he thought was typified in the flawed edges of the sculptures’ forms.

 Video: Xu Bing’s artist talk at MASS MoCA

 The fable of this project is powerful and monumental.
 It shows self-sacrifice, destruction, regeneration, and hope.
-It is a beautifully crafted representation of cultural evolution, history, and modernism of China.
+It is a beautifully crafted representation of the cultural evolution, history, and modernism of China.
 It is also a representation of the energy and the strength of all those that participated.
-The main aim of this sculptural was to spur a cultural and architectural change in China.
+The main aim of this sculpture was to spur a cultural and architectural change in China.